 Once the planks were up Robert constructed our mantel.
 He made the mantel at his house & brought it over to install.

 We eventually plan to add shelves on either side of the fireplace, in the recessed areas.
+Sorry, these pictures are so fuzzy but I snapped these in my pre-blogging days.

-The pictures on either side of the tv are from Bed, Bath and Beyond.
+The pictures on either side of the TV are from Bed, Bath and Beyond.
 I was originally planning on putting mirrors there to reflect the light from the windows on the opposite wall but when I saw these I knew they were perfect.
 Not only in color, but they list all the Jersey Shore beach towns that we’ve grown up around.

 The chairs shown above are just pulled from my kitchen for now.
 I have plans to update those.
 I am thinking about something like these from Arhaus, with a rustic coffee table to tie them in.